 The expenses that fall under the "office and administrative expenditure" category can be exclusively accounted through the simplified costs option.

-The expenses that fall under the "travel and accommodation costs", "consultancy and external services costs", "equipment costs" and "infrastructure costs" categories can be exclusively reported as real costs.
+The expenses that fall under the "travel and accommodation costs", " external expertise and services costs", "equipment expenditure" and "infrastructure expenditure" categories can be exclusively reported as real costs.